 This document has been prepared with funds provided by the Government of Ontario.
 The information herein reflects the views of the authors and does not necessarily reflect the views of the Government of Ontario.
-The resources and programs cited throughout this guide are not necessarily endorsed by the Best Start Resource Centre or the Government of Ontario.
+The resources and programs cited throughout this guide are not necessarily endorsed by Best Start by Health Nexus or the Government of Ontario.